Back to Blogs

 Have you ever joined a company, only to find out that the environment was not at all what you expected?
 Being in a new role is hard enough, but in a combative company culture, it can feel like shots are constantly being fired at you while you're juggling a learning curve and overwhelming expectations.

 Throughout your career, you will encounter opportunities to grow in a variety of forms.
 Take advantage of every one of them, even if the delivery is not ideal.
-While someone’s delivery is beyond your scope of control, you can control your response.
+While someone's delivery is beyond your scope of control, you can control your response.
 Sometimes, if you shift your focus to what is being said to you, not on how it is being said, you will discover little nuggets of wisdom hidden in the weeds that will make you better, stronger, and more prepared for what lies ahead.
-Be open, not defensive – in the end, it’s totally worth it.
+Be open, not defensive.
+In the end, it's totally worth it.